 Arrives as young plant

-Description'Silver Mist' English lavender (or Lavandula angustifolia ) earns its name by boasting the most silver foliage we've seen on a lavender.
+Description'Silver Mist' English lavender (or Lavandula angustifolia ) earns its name by boasting the most silver foliage we've seen on a lavender flower.
 The stark contrast between the ghostly foliage and purple flowers is eye-catching, but more importantly, it's nose-catching.
-The flowers and foliage both carry a strong fragrance that can be enjoyed in cut arrangements, essential oils, teas, or simply as it wafts through the summer air.
+The flowers and foliage both carry a strong lavender scent that can be enjoyed in cut arrangements, essential oils, teas, or simply as it wafts through the summer air.
 This purposeful lavender type belongs in any garden, big or small, just make sure they get plenty of sun!